 The Association of Family Medicine Residency Directors (AFMRD) and Society of Teachers of Family Medicine (STFM) are in the midst of a multi-year collaborative to build an online repository of competency-based curriculum, organized by post-graduate year.
 The new Residency Curriculum Resource comprises learning and teaching tools for the core content of family medicine education.

 Interact with family medicine educators from across the United States.

 Get the background, tools, and training to help your program prepare for ACGME’s Next Accreditation System.
 Learn to assess resident competence and ensure that your graduates have the knowledge, skills, and abilities required to perform their roles in society.

-In addition to the most current immunization recommendations, Shots includes all of the content included in the annual printed schedules published by the CDC plus supplemental text, graphics, and commentary from immunization experts.
-Immunization schedules are displayed in an easy-to-navigate format that makes finding the correct information both fast and easy.
-A product of the STFM Group on Immunization, Shots is available online and through free mobile applications.
+In addition to the most current immunization recommendations, Shots Immunization includes all of the content included in the annual printed schedules published by the CDC plus supplemental text, graphics, and commentary from immunization experts.
+Immunization schedules are displayed in an easy-to-navigate format.
+A product of the STFM Group on Immunization, Shots Immunization is available online and through mobile applications.

 Smiles for Life is the nation’s only comprehensive oral health curriculum.
 Developed by the STFM Group on Oral Health, the online and downloadable curriculum emphasizes the role of primary care clinicians in the promotion of oral health.
 Each downloadable module includes a 45-minute presentation, annotated presenter notes, companion videos, an implementation guide, ACGME-formatted educational objectives, test questions, and a list of high quality text resources.